Accuratai/pod-ios/README.md

 ### Set Meta (optional)

-This can be meta-data of the user to the server.
+This can be used to send meta-data of the user to the server.
 Note: should be called after `startTracking`

 ```swift
 Accurat.shared.setMeta(key: String, value: String?, completion: ((Result<Void, Error>) -> Void)?)